A Direct Approach for Sparse Quadratic Discriminant Analysis: Introduction

 The rest of the paper is organized as follows.
-Section 2 outlines the main QUDA methodology for estimating $\Omega$ and $\delta$.
+Section 2 outlines the main DA-QDA methodology for estimating $\Omega$ and $\delta$.
 A novel algorithm based on ADMM for estimating $\Omega$ is developed.
-Section 3 investigates the theory of QUDA and provides various consistency results for estimating $\Omega$, $\delta$, and $\eta$, as well as establishing the consistency of the misclassification risk relative to the Bayes risk.
-Section 4 presents extensive numerical studies and analysis of two datasets.
-Comparison with other classification methods demonstrates that QUDA is very competitive in estimating the sparsity pattern and the parameters of interest.
+Section 3 investigates the theory of DA-QDA and provides various consistency results for estimating $\Omega$, $\delta$, and $\eta$, as well as establishing the consistency of the misclassification risk relative to the Bayes risk.
+Section 4 presents extensive numerical studies and analysis of four real datasets.
+Comparison with other classification methods demonstrates that DA-QDA is very competitive in estimating the sparsity pattern and the parameters of interest.
 We provide a short discussion and outline future directions of research in Section 5.
-All the Proof are relegated to the Supplementary Materials.
+All the proofs are relegated to the Appendix.